colinmcglynn/tyk-docs/tyk-docs/content/analytics-and-reporting/other-data-stores.md

 ### Environment Variables

-[Environment variables](https://tyk.io/docs/configure/pump-env-variables/) can be used to override settings defined in `pump.conf`.
+[Environment variables](/docs/tyk-configuration-reference/environment-variables/) can be used to override settings defined in `pump.conf`.
 Where an environment variable is specified, its value will take precedence over the value in the configuration file.

 ## <a name="elasticsearch"></a> ElasticSearch

-The Elasticsearch pump configuration looks like this:
+The ElasticSearch pump configuration looks like this:

 ```{.copyWrapper}
 "elasticsearch": {